DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtomainwindow.md

 ---
 # t.switchToMainWindow Action

 Switches the test's browsing context from an `<iframe>` back to the main window.
+Can be chained with other `TestController` methods.

 ```text
 t.switchToMainWindow() → this